2manikan/Pytorch_DAG_Visualization_Tool/README.md

 No installation required.
 Clone the repo, run demo.py, and see it work.
 The commands in demo.py can be used in any file you wish afterward. <br> <br>

 # What’s Next? <br>
-- Extend operation coverage (e.g., convolutional layers, custom autograd Functions). <br>
+- Extend operation coverage (e.g., custom autograd Functions). <br>
-- Export graph to DOT format for visual rendering. <br>
-- Add optional PyTorch Module-level tracing. <br>
+- Packaging refinement

 Contributions, ideas, and feedback are warmly welcomed.
 Thank you!